Jupiter68/loadbalanced-EV-charging/README.md

 # loadbalanced-EV-charging
 Charging an EV maximally on solar energy taking into account SOC, scheduled departure and the weather forecast:

+## Charging station is based on a Smart EVSE solution
+- SMART EVSE charging station
+- notification of the desired charging current via serial rs-485

 ## Smart home platform is based on loxone
 - solar plant power measurements
 - scheduled departure